Skip to Content

 Self-watering pots have a time and place, but I wouldn’t recommend them for Monstera.
 These plants need to dry out somewhat in between watering and should not stay continually moist.

-If you’re using a very chunky potting mix though, it can work, but it’s really not necessary, nor is it worth the trouble because you’ll have to repot fairly frequently as your plant grows.
+If you’re using a very chunky potting mix though, it can work, but it’s really not necessary, nor is it worth the trouble because you’ll have to repot fairly frequently as your plant grows and needs a support structure.

 The type and size of pot is only one consideration that affects the health of your Monstera plant, or any houseplant.